royratcliffe/ActiveSupportKit/README.md

 ## Operating Systems

-The framework targets OS X 10.7 Lion and iOS 5.0.
-It depends on Foundation framework's `NSJSONSerialization`, although you could easily adapt the underlying requirement for JSON serialisation.
+The framework targets the latest versions of OS X and iOS, and depends on Foundation framework's `NSJSONSerialization`, although you could easily adapt the underlying requirement for JSON serialisation.
 Earlier versions depended on [YAJL and some Objective-C wrappers](https://github.com/royratcliffe/yajl/tree/master/objc).